-.
-Insert a flathead screwdriver in between the mounting bracket and the locking pin.

-2. Pry the alarm away from the bracket by pushing up the screwdriver and turning the alarm counterclockwise (left) at the same time.
+- 1. Insert a flathead screwdrive into the rectangular cut-out the mounting bracket nearest the locking pin. - 2.
+Pry the Alarm away from the bracket pushing up on the screwdriver and turning the Alarm counterclockwise (le

-IF YOUR SMOKE/CO ALARM SOUNDS WHAT TO DO FIRST-IDENTIFY THE TYPE OF ALARM
+IF YOUR SMOKE/CO ALARM SOUNDS WHAT TO DO FIRST-IDENTIFY THE TYPE OF ALARM SIGNAL bracket.